Timinator2000/techio-algo-x/20 - solver translations/02 - ruby.md

 __Translation Author:__ [@Rafarafa](https://www.codingame.com/profile/68977779383d7e4ea558c7a5446487f40556084)

 Ruby is a high-level, dynamically typed programming language known for its readability and ease of use.
-Ruby shares many similarities with Python, such as automatic memory management and object-oriented principles. @Rafarafa has provided a word for word translation, even preserving the comments found in my Python code.
+Ruby shares many similarities with Python, such as automatic memory management and object-oriented principles. @Rafarafa has provided a word for word translation, even preserving the comments found in the provided Python code.
 Using the Ruby solver below is extremely similar to the Python examples provided in the playground.

 # Key Difference